LennardFe/Chione/docs/README.md

 <h2 align="center">Additional Information</h2>

 <div align="justify">
-<p>The code provided in the "Chione" repository on GitHub is freely available for use, modification, and distribution for any purpose.
-However, it is a requirement to attribute the original source by linking back to the repository and mentioning the author (vs-marshall).
-Please note that the code is provided without warranty, and the author (vs-marshall) shall not be liable for any damages arising from its use.
-Use of the code does not imply endorsement or affiliation with the author (vs-marshall) by the users.
-By accessing and using the code, you agree to these terms.</p>
+<p>Please be aware that this work is still in progress.
+If you encounter any bugs, issues, or have ideas for improvement, please share them under the 'Issues' tab at the top.
+Additionally, note that the usage of autoclickers and macro tools may be prohibited by some servers.
+I do not take any responsibility or liability for any consequences resulting from the use of this tool.
+Use it at your own risk.
+For more information regarding the usage of the code, please refer to the provided license.</p>
 </div>